-GuardHill offers many Non-QM loan programs to help borrowers from all walks of life achieve their mortgage financing goals.
+GuardHill offers many Non-QM purchase and mortgage refinance programs to help borrowers from all walks of life achieve their mortgage financing goals.
 Some of our Non-QM purchase and refinance programs include:

 This program allows the self-employed borrower to qualify for the loan based on personal or business bank statements rather than personal tax returns.

 This program qualifies the borrower based on the cash flow or gross rent generated by an investment property instead of personal tax returns.

 This program qualifies borrowers based on their assets (stocks, bonds, cash, etc.) rather than their tax returns.